 Smoking is associated with an increased risk of osteoporosis.
 People with MS who are at risk of osteoporosis are encouraged to cut down or stop smoking completely.
 Your GP can give you information on local stop-smoking services.

 A high alcohol intake reduces your body’s ability to produce new bone material and can increase risks of falls.

 6. Avoid falls

 You can reduce the risk of falling by checking your home and work environment for hazards you may trip over, such as trailing wires.
-You can find more suggestions in the free MS Trust publication Falls: managing the ups and downs of MS.
+You can find more information in the free MS Trust publication Falls.

 What else might make your bones weaker?